atharva07/atharva07/README.md

 ### Hello, I am Atharva Hiwase 👋

-- 🌱 I’m currently working as a Trainee QA Engineer at Quality Kiosk.
+- 🌱 I’m currently working as a Automation Engineer at QualityKiosk Technologies.
 - 🤔 My profession includes technologies like Java, Python, and query language like SQL.
 - 📫 How to reach me: [LinkedIn - @AtharvaHiwase](https://www.linkedin.com/in/atharva-hiwase-92810014b/)